Therapy for Life Transitions in Houston and Across Texas

 • Processing grief for what is ending

-My approach is collaborative and paced.
-We slow down long enough to understand what this transition means — not just what it looks like from the outside.
+We slow down enough to understand what this transition means for you — not just what it looks like on the surface.

 Feeling Steadier in the Middle of Change

-Schedule a free consultation to explore whether working together feels like the right next step.
+Schedule a free consultation to explore whether this feels like the right next step.

 • Yes.
 Even welcome changes disrupt routine and predictability.
 Anxiety during transitions is common.